|Date/Time:||Saturday, April 4, 9 AM – 5 PM, Sunday, April 5, 9 am – 4 pm|

 This event is supported by Poets & Writers, Inc. through a grant it has received from The James Irvine Foundation.

-Download the course outline: Desert Experience – Transforming Observation Through Writing Fall 2014
+Download the course outline: Desert Experience – Transforming Observation Through Writing Sp 2015 (approved)

 Please review this pdf package that contains pertinent information about your class, the Joshua Tree National Park, camping reservations and lodging in the area around the park: enrollment attachments.